 ...by harassing and/or condemning many of my favorite mystics, like ...Angela of Foligno, the "Spirituals", i.e. the more strictly poor branch of the Franciscans in the 14th century, Marguerite Porete, etc. It persecuted the Beguines, a mystical movement of mostly lay women.

-I think women have a greater pre-disposition to mysticism perhaps because feminine energy is more ethereal.
+Women have a greater pre-disposition to mysticism perhaps because feminine energy is more ethereal.
 Many of the greatest mystics were women.
 It is a great gift that women have given to the Church.
-Of course there were many great male mystics and I don't think an unbiased secular historian would describe the Mystic movement as a women's movement.
-I think the Church's concerns with mysticism were with some of the ideas summed up by the "free Spirit" movement.
-I think that the errors of Pantheistic mystics made it a lot harder for the mystics who were totally into the Church and who were totally into building the Church through their prayers and holiness and inwardness.
-I don't think sound scholarship will show an anti women agenda in the Church's caution with mysticism.
+Of course there were many great male mystics and we don't think an unbiased secular historian would describe the Mystic movement as a women's movement.
+The Church's concerns with mysticism were with some of the ideas summed up by the "free Spirit" movement.
+Errors of Pantheistic mystics made it a lot harder for the mystics who were totally into the Church and who were totally into building the Church through their prayers and holiness and inwardness. we don't think sound scholarship will show an anti women agenda in the Church's caution with mysticism.
 They canonized many mystics both men and women.

-In looking into the life of Angela of Foligno, I see no evidence that she was tried before the inquisition; I've read a dozen synopsis of her life from Catholic, secular, and Gnostic sources, but no mention of a traumatic incident before the inquisition.
-I'm not saying it didn't happen but I would think if it was a significant hindrance to her spiritual path there would be some mention of it.
+We see no evidence that Angela of Foligno, was tried before the inquisition ; we've read a dozen synopsis of her life from Catholic, secular, and Gnostic sources, but no mention of a traumatic incident before the inquisition.
+We think if it was a significant hindrance to her spiritual path there would be some mention of it.
 It appears she died a full member of the Catholic faith surrounded by students and followers.

 Marguerite Porete was apparently a member of the "free

 spirit" movement led by the Muslim Sufi's.
-I found that here on a Muslim
+We found that here on a Muslim

 "Quite in accord with their Pantheistic principles, the Brethren and Sisters of the Free Spirit (thirteenth to fifteenth century) held that they who have reached perfection, i.e. complete absorption in God, have no need of external worship, of sacraments, or of prayer; they owe no obedience to any law, since their will is identical with God's will; and they may indulge their carnal desires to any extent without staining the soul." http://www.newadvent.org/cathen/12608c.htm